devtin/duckfficer/docs/api.md

 <a name="Validator"></a>

 ## Validator ⇒ <code>void</code>
-Synchronous function that validates that given value is of the expected kind.
+function (async permitted) that validates that given value is of the expected kind.
 Throws a [ValidationError](#Schema..ValidationError) when not.

 **Kind**: global typedef
 **Throws**: